Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

 \subsubsection{Particular AGN Variability}

-While the majority of AGNs display stochastic variations, the persistent monitoring of AGNs in the current time-domain era has led to the emergence of previously known types of AGN variability with enigmatic physical origins.
+Although most AGNs display stochastic variations, persistent monitoring of AGNs in the current time-domain era has led to the emergence of previously known types of AGN variability with enigmatic physical origins.

-Extremely variable (EV) AGNs are those vary by $> 1$ mag on a timescale of decades \cite{Rumbaugh2018ApJ...854..160R}, in contrast to normal AGNs with a typical variation of $\sim 0.2$ mag on a similar timescale.
-The physical origin of EV AGNs is under debate, but a universal mechanism underlying both extreme and normal variations has been suggested \cite{Ren2021arXiv211107057R}.
+Extremely variable (EV) AGNs are those that vary by $> 1$ mag on a time scale of decades \cite{Rumbaugh2018ApJ...854..160R}, in contrast to normal AGNs with a typical variation of $\sim 0.2$ mag on a similar time scale.
+The physical origin of EV AGN is under debate, but a universal mechanism underlying extreme and normal variations has been suggested \cite{Ren2021arXiv211107057R}.
 Intriguingly, $> 20\%$ of EV AGNs are spectroscopically confirmed as rare changing-look (CL) AGNs \cite{MacLeod2019ApJ...874....8M}.
-CL AGNs are featured by dramatic emergence or disappearance of broad emission lines on timescale of decades, which pose challenges to the standard thin disk theory.
-Despite that most CL AGNs are intrinsically related to changes in the accretion rate \cite{Sheng2017ApJ...846L...7S}, the cause of such a change is unknown as yet.
-Furthermore, the timescale and frequency of CL AGNs may place constraints on the episodic and net lifetimes of AGNs, and are instrumental to probing the AGN triggering mechanism and the accretion process.
-Complemented by archival data, the WFST surveys will facilitate the construction of decades-long light curves and the characterization of EV and CL AGNs.
+CL AGNs are featured by dramatic emergence or disappearance of broad emission lines on a timescale of decades, which pose challenges to the standard thin-disk theory.
+Although most CL AGNs are intrinsically related to changes in the accretion rate \cite{Sheng2017ApJ...846L...7S}, the cause of such a change is not yet known.
+Furthermore, the timescale and frequency of CL AGNs may place constraints on the episodic and net lifetimes of AGNs and are instrumental in probing the AGN triggering mechanism and the accretion process.
+Complemented with archival data, the WFST surveys will facilitate the construction of decades-long light curves and the characterization of EV and CL AGNs.